-We only show those for which the high sSFR 'plateau' of the [O/Fe]--sSFR relation is at the value consistent with the average <[O/Fe]>$_{\rm MW}$ of old metal-poor MW stars.
-These values are expected to be similar, reflecting a regime in which chemical enrichment is dominated by core-collapse supernovae (CCSNe) from massive star progenitors that eject material with supersolar O/Fe.
+In Fig. \ref{fig: OFe-sSFR rel.}, we only show those for which the high sSFR 'plateau' of the [O/Fe]--sSFR relation is at the value consistent with the average <[O/Fe]>$_{\rm MW}$ of old metal-poor MW stars.
+These values are expected to be similar, reflecting the integrated yields of massive, metal-poor stars and the associated core-collapse supernovae (CCSNe; that eject material with supersolar O/Fe) prior to significant enrichment from delayed sources.
 Hatched boxes show (tighter) constraints derived assuming that blue supergiant (BSG)-based metallicity \citep{Bresolin16,Bresolin22} can be used as a measure of galaxy's Z$_{Fe/H}$.
-The colored lines in Fig. \ref{fig: OFe-sSFR rel.} show three model variations of the [O/Fe] - sSFR relation that span these constraints and which we consider here.
-These model relations are calculated following eq.
+The coloured lines in Fig. \ref{fig: OFe-sSFR rel.} show three model variations of the [O/Fe] - sSFR relation that span these constraints and which we consider here.
+These relations are computed following eq.
 1 from \citetalias{Chruslinska24_OFe}, recalled below: